How to Freeze Selected Panes in Excel (4 Suitable Examples)

 launching power query

-• Check the particulars in the following table and click on OK.
+• Insert the dataset range if needed and check the header option in the box and click on OK.

 create table box for power query